 Although HWH's executive officers and senior management team do not work full-time for HWH and are instead employed by affiliates of HWH, HWH nevertheless depends on the continued services of its executive officers and senior management team as they work closely with independent associate leaders and are responsible for HWH's day-to-day operations.
 HWH's success depends in part on its ability to retain its executive officers and to continue to attract additional qualified individuals to HWH's management team.
 Although HWH has not entered into employment agreements with any of its senior executive officers or members of its management team, all of those individuals have entered into employment agreements with affiliates of HWH, and HWH does not believe that any of them are planning to leave or retire in the near term.
-No assurances can be made that HWH's senior executive officers or members of HWH's senior management team, including its regional and country management end will remain with the Company.
-The loss or limitation of the services of any of HWH's effect on HWH's business, financial condition, results of operations, or independent associate relations.
+No assurances can be made that HWH's senior executive officers or members of HWH's senior management team, including its regional and country managers, or the inability to attract additional qualified management personnel could have a material adverse effect on HWH's business, financial condition, results of operations, or independent associate relations.